 Hello everyone.
 Will here and today, I’m bringing you a review of the Armor OC 8GB graphics card from MSI.
-This card is a bit older now, launching a year ago in April.
+This card is a bit older now, having been launched in April of 2017.
 This card, along with many AMD cards, have become scarce over the past year due to cryptocurrency mining and a lack of production from AMD for whatever reason.
 This card, along with the RX 580, were the flagships of AMD’s line of graphics cards until just recently when AMD released the RX Vega series of cards.
 The RX 570 and RX 580 were unable to compete with nVidia’s top offerings of the GTX 1070 and GTX 1080, but they could possibly match up well with the GTX 1060 cards.
 How well did they match up?
 Well, let us take a look and see.

 MSI Armor OC RX 570 8GB on Amazon

 MSI RX 570 Armor OC 8GB Gaming Graphics Card

 MSI Armor OC RX 570 8GB Graphics Card Specifications

 First, as with all of my articles, the obligatory specifications paragraph.
 If you do not care too much about the specs on the card, feel free to move onto the next section of this article.
 At any rate, if you are still reading this section, the RX 570 was launched along with the RX 580 on April 18, 2017, and had a release price of just $169 for the 4GB version.
 An 8GB version was not available at launch, but shortly after, you could look at purchasing one for roughly $200.